Scriptures Rules of Interpretation.

 Many people go to scripture to find answers for many things.
 Scripture speaks to us on many levels.
 Some to practice, some to ponder, some for growth in ourselves and enrich our relationship with the Father, others for family or entertainment.
 But if we overlook the main purpose of God’s scripture, it may be one of many teachings you go to, but there is a level in scripture not found by many.
 Do you understand what it means that “The Kingdom of God is at hand?
 Or was that a passing phase?
 Or maybe it’s later.
 This is a critical question because you will be judged on how you respond to the call to “The Kingdom of God at hand”

 The person of Jesus Christ made His debut appearance healing all manner of diseases, raising the dead and casting out demons.
 Many marvelled and wanted to see more.
 “How spectacular”!

 But this is NOT why the Son of God appeared.
 He did NOT come to perform and be cheered on like a form of entertainment, but He came to search out and collect, to seek and save the lost.
-He did this for our return home to God the Father thru Him and He has left us a map.
-We call it The Gospel, for in it are the instructions and tools for you to return to from where we fell,collectively through Adam and Eve.
+He did this for our return home to God the Father thru Him and He has left us sojourner a map for our return.
+We call it “The Gospel” for in it are the instructions and tools for you to return to from where we fell collectively through Adam and Eve.
 And our return is to a vital relationship with God as Father, each one in their own birth order through Adam’s replacement known as “The Christ” of those who are born again.
 This is the reason scripture calls Jesus “the last Adam” for this cause.

 This should give you a clue to one of the first things you should master, because that’s where the gospel takes you.
 Into a mastery.
 Not like with the arts sciences or a doctorate, but learning from the Heavenly Father to do what He teaches and does.
 This is our mastery, that “when we see Him as He is?
 We will be like Him.
 These are our credentials because for some of us that has already happened.

 For us who know Him, we don’t want the miracles.
 Why?
 Because we have Him because “we are complete in Him” who completes Himself in us.
 And because all of His things are invisible, the only way to show you what we have is to describe it.
 That’s what the gospel does and all it does.
 The rest is up to you.

-He is not limited to the act of saving or by the title Savior, but the title “Savior was associated with something He did and not who He is because He was around way before a saving was needed.
+He is not limited to the act of saving or by the title Savior, but the title “Savior was associated with something He did once for all time, and not who He is because He was around way before a saving was needed.
 Even as the Godhead conferred in Isaiah of Christ who volunteered saying “who shall go and who shall We send from among Us, and the Son said “here I am, send Me”.
-So they did and He was sufficient for the cause.
-He became a man for that task, then promptly went back to where and who He already was before creation, “Christ the same yesterday today and forever” (Hebrews 13.8).
+So the Godhead did and He was sufficient for the cause.
+He became a man for that task, then promptly went back to where and who He already was before creation, being “the same yesterday today and forever” (Hebrews 13.8).
 That is why He was born a king.
 He didn’t have to become something, He knew who He was, He was incognito.
 For had the powers that be had known, they would not have slain the God of Glory.

 Miracles are NOT for the faithful.
 Miracles are for those who are dead in the faith.
 Much like electrodes on a dying patient can jolt them back to life, but once they are made alive, another shock just might kill them again.
 So don’t follow the miracles.
 And because “faith is the substance of things hoped for, the evidence of things that are not seen”.
 (Hebrews 11).
 Once your faith has been jump started by a miracle, you need to stay in “the substance of things not seen”.
 “For without faith in (the invisible) God, it is impossible to please Him, for one must first believe that He is (because we can’t see Him) and that He rewards this who diligently seek Him” as the ongoing byproduct of a vibrant relationship with Him who did not show you Himself to you in a physical way when He saved you.

 And so we do, and we share our rewards.
 Freely we’ve received and freely we give.
-Besides whatever we give out, we receive back, some ten fold, some a hundred some s thousand fold and more.
+Besides whatever we give out, we receive back, some ten fold, some a hundred some a thousand fold and more.
 So why wouldn’t we?
 Besides, the early apostles chided some who thought that God could be bought and they replied “you money perishes with you”.
 That’s because we have our own reward on the inside.
 Remember?
 “The Kingdom of God is within you?

 To help you understand this Truth, we go to Christ’s debut appearance which took place after He went through His 40 day testing to Satan and retrieved what he stole from us.
 Which is the gift of godliness given to the first father Adam, which he promptly lost.
-This is why scripture calls Christ “the last Adam” because He started a new assembly line of images like God.
+This is why scripture calls Christ “the last Adam” because He started a new assembly line of those reimagined like God the Father.
 Yes Adam and Eve (Havah) were made in the image of God and lost it.
 The result is humanity would be limited to serving and seeking to fill themselves with some sort of satisfaction, all of them temporary of course.
 But for those who press into Christ to get the gift of godliness spelled out in the gospel?
 They’ve become “wells of living water”.
 (Last great day of the feast John 7)